Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 Best Alternatives If Kapalua Bay Is Rough

 Some days, Kapalua Bay is perfect.
-Some days it is not.
+Some days it's not.
 That is Maui.

 Your best move is to pivot to: